 Scheme Component Key Operations Involved Estimated Cost (Unit/Scale) TM-AD Sensor Node Token validation, status reporting Low TM-AD Token Manager Anomaly detection, routing updates, token mgmt.
-Medium (centralized load) BCBSL Sensor Node Hashing, consensus participation, ledger interaction High I-CPDA Sensor Node Data slicing, encryption, intra-cluster communication Medium I-CPDA Cluster Head Data fusion, aggregation logic Medium
+Medium (centralized load) BCBSL Sensor Node Hashing, consensus participation, ledger interaction High I-CPDA Sensor Node Data slicing, encryption, intra-cluster communication Medium

-Figure 8 compares network throughput (%) for TM-AD against BCBSL and I-CPDA, with node counts from 20 to 100.
-TM-AD consistently outperforms others, achieving 30% throughput at 20 nodes and scaling to 100% at 100 nodes.
-This superior performance stems from TM-AD's efficient malicious node detection and rapid replacement, minimizing packet loss and route.

-Furthermore, optimized routing paths, maintained by the Token Manager and lower routing overhead ensure bandwidth is prioritized for data transmission.
-TM-AD's proactive, centralized management leads to enhanced network stability and effective data delivery, underscoring its capability to maximize throughput across various network densities by maintaining network integrity and efficient routing.
+Figure 8 compares network throughput (percentage) between TM-AD and BCBSL and I-CPDA when the number of nodes is between 20 and 100.
+TM-AD has been shown to be superior to other schemes with 30% throughput at 20 nodes and increasing to 100% throughput at 100 nodes.
+This is the best performance based on the fact that TM-AD has been able to effectively detect malicious nodes and replace them quickly thus reducing the packets loss and interruption of routes.
+In addition, the routing paths which are being optimized through the Token Manager and reduction of routing overhead also guarantee that the data transmission is given priority to bandwidth.
+The Management of TM-AD is proactive, centralized and results in a more stable network, efficient delivery of the data and hence highlights its ability to maximize the throughput of the network through network integrity and efficient routing.